brazil-data-cube/compendium-harmonization/docs/pages/index.en.md

 In addition to these directories, some files are fundamental to using the materials in this RC:

-- [Vagrantfile](Vagrantfile) and [bootstrap.sh](bootstrap.sh): [Vagrant](https://www.vagrantup.com/) files used to build a virtual machine with the complete environment for running the [Processing scripts](/en/tools/processing/) available in the `analysis` directory.
+- [Vagrantfile](Vagrantfile) and `bootstrap.sh`: [Vagrant](https://www.vagrantup.com/) files used to build a virtual machine with the complete environment for running the [Processing scripts](/en/tools/processing/) available in the `analysis` directory.
 For more information, see the reference section [Computing Environments - Virtual Machine with Vagrant](/en/tools/environment/#virtual-machine-with-vagrant);

 - [Makefile](Makefile): `GNU Make` definition file to make the use of the materials available in the `analysis` and `composes` directories easier.
-The [setenv.sh](setenv.sh) file is used by `Makefile` to define the user who will run Jupyter Notebook environment.
+The `setenv.sh` file is used by `Makefile` to define the user who will run Jupyter Notebook environment.
 More information is provided in Section [Data Processing](/en/reproducible-research/).